PriklyParthiki/Mars-Rover/README.md

 * **Claw Arm:** Made of 3 parts (2 long metal strips connected together and a claw that can adjust its grip size).
 * **Drill Arm:** Equipped with a drill bit used to break martian materials for sample storage.

 Each arm stands on a rod, allowing them to change direction vertically and making the process of extracting materials very easy.
-Additionally, two solar panels attach to a cylindrical piston that expands and retracts to push the panels out or pull them inside safely at night.

 ![Antennas and Body Details](./Screenshot%202026-08-10%209.10.41%20PM.png)

+Also, two solar panels attach to a cylindrical piston that expands and retracts to push the panels out or pull them inside safely at night.

 ![Front Doors and Internal Storage](./Screenshot%202026-08-10%209.13.22%20PM.png)